Get Our Newsletter

 Evolution Youth Fitness, a children's gym in Port Jefferson Station, began a fitness program for children with autism last month.
 The fitness program for children on the spectrum aims to help children gain physical, social, and cognitive skills.

-We've gathered the best family-friendly events for children with special needs in New York City, including sensory-friendly movie screenings and open play times.
+We've gathered the best family-friendly events for children with special needs in New York City in June, including sensory-friendly screening of Inside Out and open play times in Chelsea and Brooklyn.

 Pump It Up, a children's entertainment facility and birthday party location in Norwalk, now offers sensory-friendly birthday parties for children with special needs.